 As you can see above, the delay sound (in orange) is queued just before the musical section comes in, so it syncs up with the animation.

 The result of the combined soundtrack, painting, and animation is a cyclical installation where two separate phases repeat continually.
 The first phase featured the phosphorescent painting, gently glowing in a darkened room, accompanied by the abstract, ‘alien signal’ sound piece.
 In the second phase, a burst of purplish light washed over the canvas, radiating from the centre, and the soundtrack changed to an ambient, synth-driven musical composition.
+(The second phase starts at about 0:29).

 In that the resulting piece was structured exactly how I had intended, and the animation looked extremely effective against the painting, I judged the piece a success.
 I felt it was an effective representation of falling asleep, and when watching it it turned out that the first phase could be seen as sleep itself, with the second phase representing phosphenes.